TotallyInformation/TotallyInformation.github.io/README.md

 ## To Do

 - Add link to directly edit page on GitHub if logged in as TI
-- Include this README to the top index.md page
 - Fix site menu
 - Add link to license in footer
 - Add links to my other sites